 Back to Basic

-Because of our big ego, everything becomes a big deal to us and we take life so seriously - making ourselves miserable.
-So our problems look big and we look for a big and complicated solution.
+Because of our big ego, everything becomes a big deal to us and we take life so seriously - making everything so miserable for ourselves and others.
+Since our problems look so big, we look for a big and complicated solution.
 However complicated our problems may seem, they are all fundamentally rooted in our artificially created and inflated ego.
-Hence the real solution is actually simple and straightforward.
+The real solution is actually simple and straightforward.

 Simple Basic Discipline

 No Harm: First and foremost commitment: NOT harming oneself and others - physically or mentally.